ednieuw/Pocuter-Wordwatch/README.md

 will be turned off automatically. <br />This will speed up startup time no internet connection is available<br />Use a length of minimal 8 characters for SSID and password.<br />Check in the menu (third row from the bottom) if WIFI and NTP are on.<br />
 </span><br />Enter @ to reset the Pocuter.
 It will restart and connections will be made.<br />
 <br />
-To set a timezone.
-Send the the timezone string between the quotes prefixed with the character E.<br />
+To set a time zone.
+Send the the time zone string between the quotes prefixed with the character E.<br />
-See the timezones at the bottom of this page</p>
+See the time zones at the bottom of this page.</p>
 		</td>
 		<td>
 		<p>&nbsp;</p>